guzmanalexis336/guzmanalexis336.github.io/README.md

 * Lab 11

-    Lab 6, part 2 was a favorite because I was always curious about how the game Blackjack works.
+    Lab PLACEHOLDER, part 2 was a favorite because I was always curious about how the game Blackjack works.
 I was able to write functions for the first time that calculate the correct value of a Blackjack hand no matter how many Aces were dealt.

 * Lab 10

-    Lab 6, part 2 was a favorite because I was always curious about how the game Blackjack works.
+    Lab PLACEHOLDER, part 2 was a favorite because I was always curious about how the game Blackjack works.
 I was able to write functions for the first time that calculate the correct value of a Blackjack hand no matter how many Aces were dealt.

  * Lab 8

-    Lab 6, part 2 was a favorite because I was always curious about how the game Blackjack works.
+    Lab PLACEHOLDER, part 2 was a favorite because I was always curious about how the game Blackjack works.
 I was able to write functions for the first time that calculate the correct value of a Blackjack hand no matter how many Aces were dealt.